-An E15Initiative public session on “A New Global Trade Map”, at the World Economic Forum on Latin America, 2 April 2014, Panama City, Panama
+E15 Initiative “Informal Gathering of World Economic Leaders” (private session) on Distribution Shifts.
+World Economic Forum on Latin America, Panama City, 1–3 April.

-An E15Initiative “Informal Gathering of World Economic Leaders” (private session) on “Distribution Shifts”, at the World Economic Forum on Latin America, 1-3 April 2014, Panama City, Panama
+E15 Initiative “Informal Gathering of World Economic Leaders” (private session) on Trade in a Hyperconnected World.
+World Economic Forum on Latin America, Panama City, 1–3 April.

-An E15Initiative “Informal Gathering of World Economic Leaders” (private session) on “Trade in a Hyperconnected World”, at the World Economic Forum on Latin America, 1-3 April 2014, Panama City, Panama
+E15 Initiative “Informal Gathering of World Economic Leaders” (private session) on Open Borders: Facilitating Trade and Travel.
+World Economic Forum on Latin America, Panama City, 1–3 April.

-An E15Initiative “Informal Gathering of World Economic Leaders” (private session) on “Open Borders: Facilitating Trade and Travel”, at the World Economic Forum on Latin America, 1-3 April 2014, Panama City, Panama
+E15 Initiative “Informal Gathering of World Economic Leaders” (private session) on Realising the Potential of Energy Trade.
+World Economic Forum on Latin America, Panama City, 1–3 April.

-An E15Initiative “Informal Gathering of World Economic Leaders” (private session) on “Realising the Potential of Energy Trade”, at the World Economic Forum on Latin America, 1-3 April 2014, Panama City, Panama
+E15 Initiative public session on “A New Global Trade Map.”
+World Economic Forum on Latin America, Panama City, 2 April.

-An E15Initiative “Informal Gathering of World Economic Leaders” (private session) on “Promoting Intra-African Trade”, World Economic Forum on Africa, 9 May 2014, Abuja, Africa
+E15 Initiative “Informal Gathering of World Economic Leaders” (private session) on Promoting Intra-African Trade.
+World Economic Forum on Africa, Abuja, 9 May.

 Goal 3: Agricultural Trade and Food Security

-Dialogue on “The US Agriculture Act 2014 (Farm Bill): What are the implications for trade?”, 18 March, 2014, Geneva, Switzerland.
+Dialogue on The US Agriculture Act 2014 (Farm Bill): What are the implications for trade?, Geneva, 18 March.

-Dialogue on “Public Stockholding for Food Security Purposes: Towards a Permanent Solution?”, jointly organised with the FAO, 18 March 2014, Geneva Switzerland.
+Dialogue on Public Stockholding for Food Security Purposes: Towards a Permanent Solution?, jointly organized with the FAO, Geneva, 18 March.

-Dialogue on “Agricultural domestic support: towards more efficient and equitable markets?”, 30 March 2014, Geneva, Switzerland.
+Dialogue on Agricultural domestic support: towards more efficient and equitable markets?, Geneva, 30 March.

-Dialogue on Food Aid in the Post-Bali Context.
-4 June 2014, Geneva, Switzerland
+Dialogue on Food Aid in the Post-Bali Context, Geneva, 4 June.

-Tackling agriculture in the post-Bali context: Expert Meeting.
-13 October 2014, Geneva, Switzerland.
-ICTSD & FAO
+Tackling agriculture in the post-Bali context: Expert Meeting, ICTSD and FAO, Geneva, 13 October.

-Tackling agriculture in the post-Bali context: Policy dialogue.
-14 October 2014, Geneva, Switzerland.
-ICTSD & FAO
+Tackling agriculture in the post-Bali context: Policy dialogue, ICTSD and FAO, Geneva, 14 October.

-Policies for Agricultural Trade and Sustainable Development.
-18 November 2014, Buenos Aires, Argentina.
-ICTSD, Bolsa de Cereales, CARI, UDESA
+Policies for Agricultural Trade and Sustainable Development, ICTSD, Bolsa de Cereales, CARI and UDESA, Buenos Aires, 18 November.

 Goal 4: Sustainable Economic Growth and Poverty Reduction in LDCs and Africa

-Dialogue on “Contributing to a Constructive Debate on the EPA in the SADC”, January 30-31, Cape Town, South Africa, Partner Institutions: tralac and SAIIA
+Dialogue on Contributing to a Constructive Debate on the EPA in the SADC, in partnership with tralac and SAIIA, Cape Town, 30–31 January.

-Dialogue on “Contributing to a Constructive Debate on the EPA in the EAC”, February 13-14, Dar es Salaam, Tanzania, Partner Institution: Trapca
+Dialogue on Contributing to a Constructive Debate on the EPA in the EAC, in partnership with Trapca, Dar es Salaam, 13–14 February.

-Deepening India’s Engagement with Africa through better Market Access, Aid, and Investment.
-Event organised on the occasion of the India-Africa Conclave, Hotel Taj Palace, New Delhi, India, 9-11 March 2014
+Deepening India’s Engagement with Africa through better Market Access, Aid, and Investment, event organized on the occasion of the India-Africa Conclave, New Delhi, 9–11 March.

-Meeting with the European Commission to share lessons from the EPA project, March 20, Brussels, Belgium
+Meeting with the European Commission to share lessons from the EPA project, Brussels, 20 March.

-Services Waiver – Presentation of initial Synthesis Document to LDC Group representatives.
-June 2 2014 Geneva
+Services Waiver: Presentation of initial Synthesis Document to LDC Group representatives, Geneva, 2 June.

-Services Waiver – Dialogue with LDC Group to discuss the “catalogue” of barriers and potential preferences.
-June 17 2014 Geneva
+Services Waiver: Dialogue with LDC Group to discuss the “Catalogue” of barriers and potential preferences, Geneva, 17 June.

-“Services trade, why it matters to Africans?”.
-A session co-organised by ICTSD and CBI (The Netherlands) at the WTO Public Forum on October 3
+Services trade, why it matters to Africans?, session co-organized by ICTSD and CBI (Netherlands), WTO Public Forum, 3 October.

 Goal 5: Innovation, Technology and Intellectual Property

-Dialogue on “Multilateral IP Negotiations: Between rhetoric and reality”.
-18th March 2014, Geneva, World Trade Organisation.
+Dialogue on Multilateral IP Negotiations: Between rhetoric and reality.
+WTO, Geneva, 18 March.

-“First Geneva Dialogue on Traditional Knowledge” co-organised with the Institute for Sustainable Development and International Relations (IDDRI) and the Australian Centre for Intellectual Property in Agriculture (ACIPA).
-21st March 2014, Geneva, Varembé Conference Centre.
+First Geneva Dialogue on Traditional Knowledge, co-organized with the IDDRI and the ACIPA, Geneva, 21 March.

-“International Technology Transfer: Current implementation and future course of action” co-organised with the Centre for Global Development (CGD).
-27TH March 2014, Geneva, International Environmental House II.
+International Technology Transfer: Current implementation and future course of action, co-organized with the CGD, Geneva, 27 March.

-Side Event, to the WIPO, IGC, Presenting the results of the First Geneva Dialogue on Traditional Knowledge,” co-organised with the Institute for Sustainable Development and International Relations (IDDRI) and the Australian Centre for Intellectual Property in Agriculture (ACIPA.)
+Presenting the Results of the First Geneva Dialogue on Traditional Knowledge, side event to the WIPO, IGC, co-organized with the IDDRI and the ACIPA.